bryancrisp1988-byte/cybersecurity-portfolio/TryHackMe/Linux_Fundamentals_Part1/README.md

 # TryHackMe — Linux Fundamentals Part 1

-### Plaform: Tryahackme
+### Platform: Tryahackme

 ### Intro

+This write‑up documents my completion of TryHackMe’s Linux Fundamentals Part 1 room, focusing on basic Linux navigation commands to interact

 ## Objective

-Learn basic Linux navigation commands to interact with file systems.
+* Learn basic Linux navigation commands to interact with file systems.
-Demonstrate how you can search for files and introduce shell operators.
+* Demonstrate how you can search for files and introduce shell operators.

 ## Commands/ symbols Used